Navid200/xDrip/docs/New-Phone.md

 ## Transfer to a new phone
 [xDrip](../README.md) >> [Download & Installation](./Installation_page.md) >> Transfer to a new phone

-If you like to have your previous readings on your new phone, this is about how you should do it.
+If you want to transfer your previous readings to your new phone, follow these steps:

-Be very careful. xDrip cannot _import_ a database.
-It can only _restore_ a database.
-What it does is to replace the existing database with the one being restored.
-Effectively, xDrip deletes the entire existing database and then replaces it with the new database.
+Be very careful. xDrip cannot import a database; it can only restore one.
+This means that xDrip will replace the existing database with the one being restored, effectively deleting the entire existing database and then replacing it with the new one.

-The best course of action is to restore the database into the new phone before setting it up as a collector.
-Otherwise, if you start collection on the new phone, restoring a database after will overwrite every collection.
-The following list shows the recommended sequence.
+To avoid losing data, restore the database on the new phone before setting it up as a collector.
+If you start collecting data on the new phone before restoring the database, any new collections will be overwritten when you restore.

 1. Create a [backup](./Backup-Database.md) from the old phone.
-2. Transfer the backed up database and settings file to the new phone.
+2. Transfer the backup database and settings file to the new phone.
 3. Install xDrip on the new phone.
-4. Restore the database only if you have not already started collection, or if you are willing to lose the new readings.
+4. Restore the database only if you have not already started collection, or if you are willing to lose the new readings since the time the backup file was created.